hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

       | ```hpe3par_default_fpg_size```  | No  | No default value | This parameter is specific to fileshare.
 Default fpg size, It must be in the range 1TiB to 64TiB.
 If not specified here, it defaults to 16TiB |

   - Adding multiple backends in [plugin configuration properties - sample](/ansible_3par_docker_plugin/properties/plugin_configuration_properties_sample.yml)
-    Below is the table of all possible default configurations along with the installer plugin behavior column for each combination:
+    Below is the table of available configurations along with the installer plugin behavior column for each combination:
     BLOCK points to the hpedockerplugin_driver, hpedockerplugin.hpe.hpe_3par_iscsi.HPE3PARISCSIDriver OR hpedockerplugin.hpe.hpe_3par_fc.HPE3PARFCDriver
     FILE points to the hpedockerplugin_driver, hpedockerplugin.hpe.hpe_3par_file.HPE3PARFileDriver